 May 28, 2022

 See more Expert Answers

 - Norwitz ER.
-Transvaginal cervical cerclage. http://www.uptodate.com/index.
-Accessed Feb.
-14, 2012.
+Transvaginal cervical cerclage. https://www.uptodate.com/contents/search.
+Accessed April 6, 2020.

 - American College of Obstetricians and Gynecologists.
 Practice Bulletin No. 142: Cerclage for the management of cervical insufficiency.
 Obstetrics & Gynecology.
 2014; doi:10.1097/01.AOG.0000443276.68274.cc.